eformat/openshift-virt-labs/docs/workshop/content/storage-setup.md

 ~~~

-Make sure that you've executed the two `exit` commands above - we need to make sure that you're back to the right shell before continuing, and aren't still inside of the debug pod.
+Make sure that you've executed the two `exit` commands above - we need to make sure that you're back to the correct shell before continuing, and no longer inside of the debug pod.